wilterson/twitter_bot/README.md

 # Description
   Built with python, this bot automates Twitter actions to get more engagement on your profile.
 This bot uses Tweepy API

-Schedule tweets whatever you want with multi-threaded jobs:
+Schedule tweets whenever you want with multi-threaded jobs:

 ![Schedule jobs](https://github.com/wilterson/twitter_bot/blob/master/images/schedule.png)